OpalSec/blog/_posts/2022-06-01-bumblebee_img.md

 ![lnk_cmd](https://opalsec.github.io/assets/images/bumblebee_img_666/lnk_cmd.png)

-## Extracting the dll file:
+## Extracting the dll file

 Next question - I want to check out that dll, how can I extract it?

-I tried to be smart and remove the execution component of the command, but unfortunately the permissions on the IMG won't allow it:
+Sometimes it's as simple as removing the execution component of the command, but unfortunately in this case the permissions on the IMG won't allow it:

 ![permissions](https://opalsec.github.io/assets/images/bumblebee_img_666/permissions.png)